-Our Scrum Masters are responsible for doing anything possible to help the Product Owner and Developers perform at their highest level as a whole Scrum team and support the process to enable the team to successfully deliver.
+The Scrum Master is responsible for doing anything possible to help the Product Owner and Developers perform at their highest level as a whole Scrum team and supporting the process to enable the team to successfully deliver.
 This involves removing any impediments to progress, facilitating meetings, working with the Product Owner to make sure the Product Backlog is in good shape and ready for the next sprint, gathering team level metrics and generally ensuring Scrum is understood and enacted correctly.

 Scrum Masters do this by ensuring that the Scrum Team adheres to Scrum theory, practices, and rules.
 The Scrum Master helps those outside the Scrum Team understand which of their interactions with the Scrum Team are helpful and which aren’t.
 The Scrum Master helps everyone change these interactions to maximize the value created by the Scrum Team.

 A Scrum Master is not a manager or tech/team lead, but is an influential leader and coach who manages through servant leadership, existing to serve others, rather than others serving them.

 An Agile project is defined by the Product Owner and developed by the developers.
 The Scrum Master is there to facilitate, make sure that Agile processes are being followed and to support the whole Scrum team in any way possible.
 The Scrum Master can be the difference between project success and failure.

 Any person acting in the role of Scrum Master should be:

 - A true leader must be able to garner respect from his/her team and be willing to get their hands dirty to get the job done;

 - Communicative and social – must be able to communicate well with teams and enable close cooperation across all roles and functions;

 - Facilitative – must be able to lead and demonstrate value-add principles to a team;

 - Assertive – must be able to ensure Agile/Scrum concepts and principles are adhered to, must be able to be a voice of reason and authority and make the tough calls where needed;